Station 1 – Hidden Creek

 (P-11) 1976 Ward LaFrance (80-1284) 1250 gpm pump with 750 gallon water tank.

 (P-14) 1979 Seagrave (PB-25068 / J-73893) 1500 gpm pump with 500 gallon water tank.

 (P-15) 1982 Mack CF (CF612F15-1021) 1500 gpm pump with 500 gallon water tank, twin to Pumper 4 (P-16) and also ran as Engine 6.

 (L-22) 1982 Seagrave (WR-54765 / M-75347) 100′ rear-mount aerial 1250 gpm pump with 300 gallon water tank.

-(5112) 1995 Pierce Lance “Engalance” (E-9061) 1250 gpm pump (Waterous) with 500 gallon water tank, also ran as Engine and Engine 5.
+(5112) 1995 Pierce Lance “Engalance” (E-9061) with a 1,250 gpm pump (Waterous), 500-gallon water tank, and 30-gallon foam cell.
+Former Engine 3 and Engine 5.
 This was designed to be part engine and ambulance, a pram (stretcher) is located in the back of the cab, but was never used as an ambulance for transport.

 (5133) 2010 Pierce Velocity (23354) with a 1,500 GPM Pierce PUC pump, 500-gallon water tank, 30-gallon foam cell, and CAFS system.

 (5226) Ford E-450 / Medtec (24900-01/02)